tjper/teleport/design.md

 ### cgroups

-Package cgroups will provide mechanisms setting up, cleaning up, and interacting with Linux cgroups.
+Package cgroups will provide mechanisms to setup, cleanup, and interact with Linux cgroups.

 The `Service` type will be responsible for the following:
 - mounting/unmounting cgroup2